On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times: Growth of Stellar Mass and Implications on Early Cosmic Star Formation

 will transform high-$z$ galaxy evolution studies by providing near-IR (i.e., rest-frame optical) data of unprecedented depth, spatial, and spectral resolution.
 This will help to better constrain the rest-frame Balmer/$4000~\mathrm{\AA}$-break and therefore get tighter constraints on the SFHs of $z>8$ galaxies.
 A detailed discussion on the implications for these kinds of measurements is out of the scope of this paper, but see \citet{roberts-borsani21_jwst} for an exploration of the improvement of $z\sim7-11$ galaxy property estimates with {\it JWST}/NIRCam medium-band photometry.

 Here we focus on the implications of the different SFH priors regarding the {\it JWST} wavelength coverage.
-Specifically, we plot in Figure~\ref{fig:jwst} (left panel) the SED posterior for the four different SFH priors.
+Specifically, we plot in Figure~\ref{fig:jwst} the SED posterior for the four different SFH priors (left panel) and their log differences (middle panel).
 The orange and red lines on the bottom show the {\it JWST}/NIRCam broad- and medium-band filter curves.
-We focus here on EGS-44164 since this galaxy has a spectroscopic redshift and is detected with Spitzer/IRAC.
+We focus here on EGS-44164 as this galaxy has a spectroscopic redshift and is detected with \textit{Spitzer}/IRAC.
 As we can see from the left panel of Figure~\ref{fig:jwst}, the SEDs from the four different SFH priors are similar in the rest-frame UV wavelength range, while they start diverging in the rest-frame optical.
 We find strong emission lines but a weak $4000~\mathrm{\AA}$ continuum break for the parametric prior, while the break is stronger but the emission lines are nearly absent for the bursty continuity prior.
 The continuity and the Dirichlet prior both have a rather strong Balmer/$4000~\mathrm{\AA}$-break and emission lines.
 These features can be directly understood by looking at the SFHs, which is shown as an inset in the figure.
 The errorbars at the bottom right illustrate the $5\sigma$ uncertainty for $\sim15$ ksec exposures, estimated from the point source limit with a $0.1\arcsec$ aperture and medium background \citep{williams21}.